Huntington Library & Gardens

 Spring break represents a change of pace from work, school, and life.
 The day-to-day responsibilities of homework, tests, basketball games, business meetings, and life are set aside for one week to relax and re-energize.

 The economy has changed how people vacation on spring break, with more people choosing “staycations,” or short road trips, over elaborate holidays.
 This year, my family chose a road trip from Phoenix to Pasadena, where we combined R & R with a college visit, as well as time to reconnect with family friends.
 We chose Pasadena because my family loves to stay at The Langham Huntington, and it was in close proximity to the college we were visiting.
-We also wanted to visit the Huntington Library, which consists of a research library, art collection, and beautiful botanical gardens.
-A “museum” might seem like an odd place to go for spring break, but for my art and history loving family, who relished the beautiful Pasadena weather, as well as the gorgeous spring flowers in bloom at the gardens, it was heaven.
+We also wanted to visit the Huntington Library & Gardens, which consist of a research library, art collection, and breathtaking botanical gardens.
+A “museum” might seem like an odd place to go for spring break, but for my art and history-loving family, who relished the beautiful Pasadena weather, as well as the gorgeous spring flowers at bloom at the gardens, it was perfect.

-The Huntington Library was founded by Henry E. Huntington, a railroad and real estate magnate, who together with his wife, Arabella, established a world class collection of books and art at his Beaux Arts mansion.
+The Huntington Library & Gardens were founded by Henry E. Huntington, a railroad and real estate magnate, who together with his wife, Arabella, established a world class collection of books and art at his Beaux Arts mansion.

 |© The Huntington Library, Art Collections, and Botanical Gardens|